 Because we are a "non-accelerated filer" within the meaning of Rule 12b-2 under the Securities Exchange Act of 1934, our independent auditors are not required to assess our internal control over financial reporting or to provide a report thereon.
-Although our management determined that our internal control over financial reporting was effective at February 28, 2014 (the last date that such determination was required to be made by us), there can be no assurance that our independent auditors would agree with our management's conclusion.
+Although our management determined that our internal control over financial reporting was effective at February 28, 2015 (the last date that such determination was required to be made by us), there can be no assurance that our independent auditors would agree with our management's conclusion.
 Furthermore, if our market capitalization, excluding affiliated stockholders, at August 31 of any fiscal year is greater than \$75 million, then we will be required to obtain independent auditor certification on the adequacy of our internal control over financial reporting for that fiscal year.
-If our internal control over financial reporting is determined in the future to not be effective, whether by our management or by our independent auditors, there could be an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements, which could materially adversely affect our stock price and our ability to raise capital necessary to operate our business.
+If our internal control over financial markets due to a loss of confidence in the reliability of our financial statements, which could materially adversely affect our stock price and our ability to raise capital necessary to operate our business.
 In addition, we may be required to incur costs in improving our internal control system and hiring additional personnel.